|Funding Program:||Investment Road and Rail Program

 - providing shared off-road pedestrian and cycle facilities.

 The construction contract was awarded to Burton Contractors Pty Limited on 21 January 2015.
-Construction commenced on 9 March 2015.
-The project is expected to be completed in early 2017.
+Construction commenced in 9 March 2015.
+The project was completed in May 2017.

 Disclaimer: The material contained in this site is made available